sadaf-iftikhar/llm-security-gateway/README.md

 ---
 ## What This Project Does
 Large Language Models can be tricked very easily.
-Someone can simply type the correct words and the model begins to disregard. its rules, leaking classified information or acting in a manner. it should never behave.
-This is a security gateway project. that is between the user and the LLM and verifies each. single message prior to passing through.
+Someone can simply type the correct words and the model begins to disregard its rules, leaking classified information or acting in a manner it should never behave.
+This is a security gateway project that is between the user and the LLM and verifies each single message prior to passing through.

 Three things are done by the gateway.
 First it checks if the message